-To be clear, I was not talking here about the tone of the language used, I was referring to the format.
-I often make this distinction clear to clients.
+To be clear, I am not talking here about the tone of the language used, I am referring to the format.
+It matters that this distinction is clear.

-In this context, formal communication is something such as a newsletter, email announcement or staff presentation.
+In this context, formal communication is something such as a newsletter, email announcement or staff presentation (in person or online).
 When people come to me asking for help with their communications, these are often the types of things they’re talking about.

 The official channels.